JohnScience/my_com_projs/README.md

 * Due to low gains of automation in the short term, produced a step-by-step documentation of a complex installation process for the built toolchain for Linux, Windows, MacOS, and MinGW using Markdown + Mermaid.
 * Manually rolled out the updates of the Halpo Discord bot-assistant using SSH, CentOS, and pm2.
 * In the first two weeks, identified and located i18n, CSS, and JS problems in the forum website, and suggested solutions for elimination these problems.

 </details>

 ---

+## The dark times after the head injury

 For almost 1.5 of a year after the incident I was unable to walk on my own and to talk without heavy stuttering.
 However, I persevered despite the difficulty.
+Further, I'll detail my journey to recovery and the projects I worked on during that time.

 Even though initially I was barely able even to help myself, four months after the incident (April of 2019) I started slowly but surely working on the programming project that would eventually turn first into a product, and then into a short-lived but still a company.
 However, it did not happen immediately.